Slimbook-Team/fwupd/firmware/PROX/PROX-AMD-4000/PF4NU1FN107GRP05/README.md

 It updates the BIOS but not the EC, EC might have to be updated separately.

-So, the las time we talked about this, you mentioned the superio plugin.
+So, the last time we talked about this, you mentioned the superio plugin.

 ### Super I/O problem